harishpakala/DigitalTwinFrameWork/README.md

 </code></pre>
 ## Running
 1) The base python program is organized inside the src/main subdirectory.  <br/>
-<strong>python3.9 pyaasxServer.py</strong> <br/>
+<strong>python3.9 dtserver.py</strong> <br/>

 ## AAS Registry Rest API Services
-The table 2 provides list of rest services the Python AASx Serve rprovides, it also lists down the allowed operations for each of the service.
+The table 2 provides list of rest services the DigitalTwinFramework provides, it also lists down the allowed operations for each of the service.
 The services are as per the guidelines of [AAS Detail Part 2](https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part_2_V1.html).

 {aasIdentifier} = idShort or global unique identifier of AAS or global unique identifier of the aaset that the AAS is representing <br />
 {submodelIdentifier} = idShort or global unique identifier of Submodel <br />